icyflame21/MovieApp/README.md

 This movie app provides movies/ TV shows data for any searched movie/ TV shows.

-A solo project executed in 1 day.
+A solo project executed in 1 day.No External Libraries has been used.

 ![Logo](https://moviehdapkdownload.com/wp-content/uploads/2017/04/MovieHD-Apk-Dowanload.jpg.webp)